thom311/opi-poc/demos/Secure-AI-inferencing-NGINX-IPU/demo/README.md

 of the images.

-See the NGINX configuration with the upstream pods via `./demo.sh oc_msh -n openshift-dpu-operator exec -ti pod/nginx -- cat /etc/nginx/conf.d/91-upstream.conf`.
+See the NGINX configuration with the upstream pods via `./demo.sh oc_ipu -n openshift-dpu-operator exec -ti pod/nginx -- cat /etc/nginx/conf.d/91-upstream.conf`.

 ### Investigate the Demo Setup